Mother 3: Design

 Itoi thought of the concept behind Mother 3 towards the end of Mother 2s production, a "detective story where the city was the main character".
 He thought of a hack, small-time, womanizing private investigator who would become engrossed in a big murder case, and the story would unfold from a young female clerk at a flower shop who would slowly recall parts of a story consequential to the plot.
 Thus, the city would appear to grow.
 This idea of a "single place changing over time" was central to Mother 3.
 Unlike previous RPGs, which he saw as "road movies" with little reason to revisit, he wanted the player to see the town gossip grow dynamically.
 It was enough of a departure from the series that the development team questioned whether fans would consider it part of the series.
 Itoi intended the game to have 12 chapters with various game mechanics and rotating player-characters.
-(Note: This revolving player-character mechanic was first attempted in Mother 2.)
+This revolving player-character mechanic was first attempted in Mother 2.
+He gave examples of different kinds of chapter concepts, such as one with classic role-playing game mechanics and one that was only cutscenes.
 He conceptualized the development as moving 3D puppets before realizing the degree of programming required.
-As development wore on, Itoi reduced the scope of the chapters until seven or nine were left.
+As development wore on, he proposed that some chapters could be replaced with still images and text.
+Itoi reduced the scope of the chapters until seven or nine were left.
+He described the story as being "normal" in the first half before leading up to a "triple-play twist".
+The game was set to continue 10 years after the first Mother.
+The player-character, Flint, was a cowboy in the vein of Clint Eastwood with two boys, Lucca and Klaus (later becoming Lucas and Claus), and a dog, Boney.
+The game was to include over 10 playable characters and span 10 years in its story based around the Pig army, which attempts to use "primitive machinery ... to enslave mankind".
+At Space World 1999, IGN sampled environments including a hovercraft in a desert canyon, a snake dungeon, a cutscene with a bullet train, a town with non-player characters, and a mine cart scene, through themes including fantasy, the medieval, and science fiction.
+Physical contact with an enemy in the overworld triggered a turn-based battle scene shown in the first-person (similar to EarthBound).
+The battles had psychedelic backgrounds and a circular menu that included a command to "get up" if the player was knocked down in a real-time sequence.
+Attacks could be timed with the in-game music for stronger effects.
+The developers also planned multiple routes for advancing through the game and unforeseen complications from minor actions, such as a monster finding food dropped in the forest.
+The game was set to include features such as synching the game's time with the real time, but those features required the 64DD.
+Mother 3 was set to run between 40 and 60 hours in length.

 The "uncomfortable beauty" of chimera—multiple creatures fused into one—was central to the game and the idea behind the metallic and wooden Mother 3 logo.
-(Note: The Mother 3 logo was made from a fusion of metal and trees, which Itoi interpreted as the discomfort of two materials that were impossible to fuse.
+The Mother 3 logo was made from a fusion of metal and trees, which Itoi interpreted as the discomfort of two materials that were impossible to fuse.
 The chimeras theme informed the game's original subtitle: "Forest of the Chimeras", which eventually became "The End of the Pig King" before the game was cancelled.
-The final release had no subtitle because Itoi did not want to lead the player's interpretation.)
+The final release had no subtitle because Itoi did not want to lead the player's interpretation.
 Itoi served less of a manager role and more as a team member and scriptwriter than in previous Mother development cycles.
 He saw himself as simultaneously making the game he wanted to play and setting traps for the player, and as making a game Nintendo could not.